andela-ifatoki/lmap-deployments-copy/README.md

 Infrastructure as code helps standardize and automate the creation/orchestration of networks, provisioning of server systems, securing and deployment of  applications in a repeatable stateless manner.

-The code in this repository aim to bring these benefits to the Learning Map API application.
+The code in this repository aim to bring these benefits to the Learning Map API application(hence forth referred to as LMap).
 With a single command one, can spin up an entire secure network with the application deployed on a cluster of app servers behind a load balancer and highly performant database.

 ### Content